-He has had a long career in academia, including roles as professor of information engineering at Oxford, and senior research scientist in the Artificial Intelligence Laboratory at the Massachusetts Institute of Technology (MIT).
-He also has 26 patents in computer vision, robotics, AI and medical image analysis and has established 10 tech companies focused on the latter.
+Brady has had a long career in academia, including roles as professor of information engineering at Oxford, and senior research scientist in the Artificial Intelligence Laboratory at the Massachusetts Institute of Technology (MIT).
+He also has 26 patents in computer vision, robotics, AI and medical image analysis, and has established 10 tech companies focused on the latter.

 Brady’s expertise in the application of AI in the healthcare sector – more specifically, applying machine learning methods to medical imaging data – drew him to what was happening in the UAE, where development of the healthcare industry is well under way.

 But it was the ambition that he saw when he visited Abu Dhabi, which puts UK government planning to shame, that cemented his interest.
 “There is a stark difference between the short-termism that characterises so much of government policy in the UK, where politicians worry about the headlines tomorrow morning,” he said.
 “It is so refreshing to be part of a government-led initiative that has a 30-year vision to transform the economy and the culture.”

 “It is so refreshing to be part of a government-led initiative that has a 30-year vision to transform the economy and the culture”

 Also stark is the reality that will face the UAE in a few decades’ time.
 “Almost all the UAE economy is based around oil today, but the government knows that in 30 or 40 years, this is not going to be the case,” said Brady.